A Buy to let mortgage is a mortgage taken on a property that you let out to tenants to live in, rather than living in the property yourself.

 The costs involved with purchasing a buy to let property:

 - Deposit – normally 25% of the property value/purchase price as a minimum.

-- Valuation fees – the lender may charge a fee to check the property you are buying, how much it is worth and how much is a viable rental income for the property.
+- Valuation fees – the lender may charge a fee to check the property you are buying.
+They will check the value and rental income for the property.

 - Gas and Electricity certificates to show the property is safe for the tenants.

-- HMO licence fees if applicable for your property – the local council will be able to confirm if your property requires an HMO licence if you are letting out individual rooms.
+- HMO licence fees if applicable for your property – the local council will be able to confirm if your property requires a HMO licence

 - Solicitor costs – this will also include the stamp duty payable for the property.
 The stamp duty will be at a higher rate if you already own a property.
 Here is a link to our calculator to estimate your costs: Mortgage calculators | Willow Brook Mortgages .We would advise getting a quote from a solicitor to clarify these costs.